bryhuang9/Face-Detection/README.md

 # Face-Detection
 This repository contains the implementation of a face detection program that uses the OpenCV library.
 The program detects any face that appears on the camera and has an inbuilt FPS detector.
+Project is written in C++.

 ## Build and Run
 In order to build and run this project, use the provided Makefile.